YLS_banner_crop_0003_GLC.jpg

 Paulina Perlin

-Paulina is a Yale Law School graduate, where she served as chapter co-director of the International Refugee Assistance Project and the Lowenstein Project for Human Rights.
-She has previously worked with the UN OHCHR in implementing Colombia's peace accord with the FARC, taught political science at NYU Abu Dhabi as a Global Academic Fellow, and joined the communications team for the Romney 2012 presidential campaign.
-She currently has an article on refugee law and the environment forthcoming in the Texas International Law Journal.
-In 2015, Paulina graduated summa cum laude with bachelor’s degrees in Mathematics and Political Science from Wellesley College, where she also won the Barnette Miller Prize for the Best Paper in Political Science and was selected as a Fulbright scholar to Russia.
+At Yale Law, Paulina served as a Coker Fellow, student director of the Media Freedom and Information Access Clinic, chapter co-director of the International Refugee Assistance Project, and co-director of the Lowenstein Project for Human Rights.
+She has previously worked at the UN OHCHR, where she helped implement Colombia's peace accord with the FARC, and taught political science at NYU Abu Dhabi as a Global Academic Fellow.
+In 2015, Paulina graduated summa cum laude with bachelor’s degrees in mathematics and political science from Wellesley College, where she also won the Barnette Miller Prize for the Best Paper in Political Science and was selected as a Fulbright scholar to Russia.

 Thomas Poston